cultureandempire/cultureandempire.github.io/cande.md

 ## The Most Liquid Asset

 MySpace (remember that?) had a peak valuation of $12 billion in 2007.
-To put this into context, the price of land in Paris, France is about $1.2 million per acre (€240 per square meter, according to Pierre-Philippe Combes, of Aix-Marseille University).
+To put this into context, the price of land in Paris, France is about $1.2 million per acre (EUR 240 per square meter, according to Pierre-Philippe Combes, of Aix-Marseille University).
 So the 20,000 acres of metropolitan Paris is worth about $26 billion, not including the infrastructure, buildings, and businesses on that land.

 Imagine all of Paris south of the Champs-Élysées and Seine River -- 9,000 acres -- owned by one company, supporting an immense amount of social and economic activity.
 By 2006, MySpace had 100 million accounts and was the most visited website in the US, even more so than Google.
 It wasn't just inhabited by teenage girls.
 Every musician and his or her dog used MySpace for their fan clubs.